Transformation Functions

 C Transformation User Defined Functions API

-This API provides the template for adding custom C code.
+This API supplies the template for adding custom C code.
 Each function in this API is provided a TransformationHandle, which is used to access controller data through the CTransformationLibrary API.
 When a function is implemented, the function declaration must exactly match the declaration in this API.

 Each function implemented by the C developer must return an integer value where 0 indicates success and any other integer indicates failure.
 A failure will cause a task error in the task that enabled the transformation, unless the function that caused the error is OnCleanup().